jomonty/javascript_project_beeCareful/README.md

  - To become more confident using Git/GitHub for a multi person project
  - To consolidate learning from the JavaScript module

-One of our gruop members is a beekeeper, so we decided to make an app to track apiaries, colonies and log inspections.
+One of our group members is a beekeeper, so we decided to make an app to track apiaries, colonies and log inspections.

 Collaborators:
 - [mwmarszalek](https://github.com/mwmarszalek)